Program Instructions

 Simulation event

-change the position of objects and reference frames
+5.Set the absolute position of one or more objects or reference frames.

 Robot Programs - Image 31